Quality starts with knowing your tiles.

 WATERPROOF

 Tiles are durable and their glaze makes them the ideal waterproof flooring.
-Tiles are the perfect solution, not only for wet areas (such as bathrooms and kitchens), but for other areas that may induce accidental spills, from children, pets and parties (lounge, dining and bedrooms).
+Tiles are the perfect solution, not only for wet areas (such as bathrooms and kitchens), but for other areas that may induce accidental spill, from children, pets and parties (lounge, dining and bedrooms).

 UNDERFLOOR HEATING COMPATIBLE